-MEETING OF THE PEOPLE & OD COMMITTEE - 15 OCTOBER 2018 Quarterly Guardian of sa fe working hours report AGENDA ITEM: 14 Report Author and Job Title: Dr Riaz Bavakunji Guardian of Safe Working Responsible Director: Matthew Lewis - Medical Director Action Required Approve □ Discuss ⊠ Inform □ Ass sure 🗵 Executive Summary The report covers the following elements: Introduction and context in respect of the role of Guardian of Safe Working New Junior Doctor Contract and its implications Guardians quarterly report Progress & Concerns Recommendation The Committee is asked to its appointed guardian of s taken by the Trust and Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline Resource implications There are no resource implications associated with this report."
-Legal and Equality and Diversity implications There are no legal or equality & diversity implications associated with this paper.
-Strategic Objectives Safe, high quality care ⊠ Care at hor me 🗆 Partners □ Value colle agues ⊠ Resources
+MEETING OF THE PEOPLE & OD COMMITTEE - 15 OCTOBER 2018 Quarterly Guardian of sa fe working hours report AGENDA ITEM: 14 Report Author and Job Title: Dr Riaz Bavakunji Guardian of Safe Working Responsible Director: Matthew Lewis - Medical Director Action Required Approve □ Discuss ⊠ Inform □ Assure ⊠ Executive Summary Recommendation The report covers the following elements: Introduction and context in respect of the role of Guardian of Safe Working New Junior Doctor Contract and its implications Guardians quarterly report Progress & Concerns The Committee is asked to note the actions taken by the Trust and its appointed guardian of s afe working.
+Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline Resource implications There are no resource im Legal and Equality and Diversity implications There are no legal or equa with this paper. ility & diversity imp blications associated Strategic Objectives Safe, high quality care ⊠ Care at hom ne 🗆 Partners □ Resources □ Value collea agues